rixth/tay/README.md

 Tay is designed to help you swiftly write Google Chrome extensions using your favourite languages and tools.

+## Quickstart

+    $ gem install tay
+    $ tay new my_extension
+    $ cd my_extension
+    $ tay generate browser_action
+    $ tay build

+Now go and load your extension in Chrome and look in the top right for the puzzle piece!

 ## Installation

     $ gem install tay